 Frequently Asked Questions (FAQs) About SIDS and Safe Infant Sleep

-The best way to reduce the risk for SIDS is to always place baby on his or her back for all sleep times in a separate sleep area, designed for a baby, with no soft objects, toys, or loose bedding.
+The best way to reduce baby’s risk is to always place them on their backs to sleep for all sleep times in a separate sleep area, designed for a baby, with no soft objects, toys, or comforters, quilts, pillows, and blankets.

 Research shows that the back sleep position carries the lowest risk of SIDS.

 Research also shows that babies who sleep on their backs are less likely to get fevers, stuffy noses, and ear infections.
 The back sleep position makes it easier for babies to look around the room and to move their arms and legs.

 Remember: Babies sleep safest on their backs, and every sleep time counts!

 No. Healthy babies naturally swallow or cough up fluids—it's a reflex all people have.
 Babies may actually clear such fluids better when sleeping on their backs because of the location of the opening to the lungs in relation to the opening to the stomach.
 There has been no increase in choking or similar problems for babies who sleep on their backs.

 When the baby is in the back sleep position, the trachea (tube to the lungs) lies on top of the esophagus (tube to the stomach).
 Anything regurgitated or refluxed from the stomach through the esophagus has to work against gravity to enter the trachea and cause choking.
 When the baby is sleeping on its stomach, such fluids will exit the esophagus and pool at the opening for the trachea, making choking much more likely.

 Cases of fatal choking are very rare except when related to a medical condition.
 The number of fatal choking deaths has not increased since back sleeping recommendations began.
 In most of the few reported cases of fatal choking, an infant was sleeping on their stomach.